Flagship TVs get a lot of press but for most of us, while we love the idea, the reality is we don’t all have $1000-plus to splurge.

-How we choose the best budget TVs
+How we choose the best cheap TVs

 Here at What Hi-Fi? we review hundreds of products every year, including a lot of TVs of all shapes, sizes and types.
 So how do we come to our review verdicts?
 And why can you trust them?

 The What Hi-Fi? team has more than 100 years' experience of reviewing, testing and writing about consumer electronics.
 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our in-house testing.
 This gives us complete control over the testing process, ensuring consistency.

 All the TVs we review are tested in comparison with rival products in the same category, and all review verdicts are agreed upon by the team as a whole rather than a single reviewer, helping to ensure consistency and avoid individual subjectivity.